Spokane Valley voters will decide on school levies in February

 East Valley

 Voters in the East Valley district will actually see two measures on their ballots.
-The first is dedicated to educational programs, the second to infrastructure.
+The first is dedicated to educational programs, while the second is dedicated to infrastructure.

 The programs levy would exist for the next four years, collecting between roughly $9 and $14 million each year.

-The infrastructure levy would last for just the next two years, collecting a little over $3 million each time.
+The infrastructure levy would last for just the next two years, collecting a little more than $3 million each time.

 It would fund a redesign of school parking lots that the district says is needed for safety.
 It would also update plumbing and HVAC in some buildings.

-So how much more is this going to cost taxpayers?
-Essentially, nothing new.
+How much more is this going to cost taxpayers?
+Essentially, it's nothing new.

+RELATED: East Valley School District to collect half of $3M levy after clerical error

 The levies are effectively replacement levies.
-Both already exist at different rates, and are set to expire.
+Both already exist at different rate, and are set to expire.
 These measures alter those rates, but the total rate will stay the same.

 According to the district's finance department, the current breakdown is as follows, with dollar figures representing the amount in property tax paid per $1,000 of assessed property value.